Rules of Thumb—Wastewater Treatment

 Some Simple Guides

-This page provides some tips and insights I've come across.
+This post provides tips and insights I've come across focused on wastewater treatment topics.
 A search on Google for “Rule of Thumb” leads to the following definition:

 “A broadly accurate guide or principle, based on experience or practice rather than theory.”